 AFI & Drab Majesty at The Marquee Theater

-AFI means so much to many of us and no matter what time in our lives we started listening to them.
-There’s something that deeply resonates within us.
-Whether it be a traumatic experience, being bullied, or just their music that puts you in that happy place, we can all agree that AFI has a special place in our lives.
-I’ve been listening to AFI since the early 90s.
-While each record means something different to me, ‘Burials‘ got me through one of the toughest times in my life.
-That album to me at least was beautiful and perfectly dark!
-It hit me deep and to this day from front to back it continues to be on repeat.
+AFI means so much to many of us, no matter what time in our lives we started listening to them.
+There’s something in their music that deeply resonates within us, whether it be a traumatic experience, being bullied, or just that their music that puts you in that happy place.
+Most can agree that AFI has a special place in our lives.
+I’ve been listening to AFI since the early 90s, so while each record means something different to me, Burials got me through one of the toughest times in my life.
+That album was beautiful and perfectly dark!
+It hit me deep and to this day, from front to back it continues to be on repeat.

 Set list